-UTM parameters are useful when tracking non-Google channels like email campaigns.
-When setting up email campaigns, you can add the UTM parameters with the custom name.
+UTM codes are useful when tracking non-Google channels like email campaigns.
+When setting up email campaigns, you can add the UTM codes with the custom name.
 Heck, you can use UTMs on your email signatures.

 Use UTM tagging as well in social media through tools like Linktree and Linkin.bio.
 Add URLs with UTM codes on your Linktree and Linkin.bio profile.
 Track these if you choose to have your audience go to your website.
 Then you can analyze your audience engagement in Google Analytics.

 It’s possible to name UTM codes in whatever way you wish.
 There are no hard rules on how to name your UTM-ed campaigns.
 But, there are best practices and things to consider when tagging campaigns.